Tabernacle Methodist Church

 Tabernacle Methodist Church is a historic church near Hazlehurst, Mississippi.

 It was built in 1857 as the tabernacle of a camp meeting and was added to the National Register in 1996.
 The church is now owned and maintained by the Tabernacle Methodist Church Cemetery Association.

+It has a one room interior containing pews on either side of a middle aisle, and an altar with a curved, carved, altar rail.